Kevin Torch, senior transaction manager at CBRE

 As a way to raise awareness about ReSource and what it offers to the local nonprofit community, Torch is heading up Shred Week

 , sponsored by CBRE and Cintas, which will take place at the organization’s Sharonville office November 4–8.

 “Most nonprofits are all required to shred their documents, but they don’t necessarily have the resources to do so, so it allows a company like ReSource to help them out in that capacity,” Torch says.
 “The goal, though, is to generate more community awareness and in turn hopefully drive more potential nonprofits to join the warehouse as they learn about who we are.
 There’s so many, and as you go around and talk to people, a lot of them don’t know who ReSource is.
 Hopefully it gets more people to understand the green use

 Molly Lohr of ReSource if you'd like to volunteer during Shred Week.

 • Bring your nonprofit's documents to ReSource, along with proof of your 501(c)(3) status November 4–8 between 8:30 a.m. and 4:30 p.m. for Shred Week

 , and join together with community members for food and entertainment between 12 and 2 p.m.
 November 8.

 • If you're a nonprofit, consider becoming a member

 By Brittany York

-Brittany York is a professor of English composition at the University of Cincinnati.
+Brittany York is a professor of English composition at both the University of Cincinnati and Xavier University.
 She also edits the For Good section of SoapboxMedia.